valhuber/ApiLogicProject-GitHub/readme.md

 # Tutorial Setup

 OK, your project is created and open.
-You must _Establish Your Python Environment_ to run the Tutorial.
+You must first _Establish Your Python Environment_ to run the Tutorial.

 1. Execute the __Setup and Run__ procedure below, then
 2. [Open the Tutorial](Tutorial.md)